 - Follow your doctor's instructions for use of medications and do not stop using the medications until instructed to do so by your doctor.
 Use of a wick may be necessary for antibiotic treatment if the ear canal is very swollen.

-- A homemade mix of 50% rubbing alcohol, 25% white vinegar, and 25% distilled water can be used to slightly acidify the ear canal can be used for prevention of infections as well as mild infection caused by bacteria or fungus.
+- A homemade ear drip mix of 50% rubbing alcohol, 25% white vinegar, and 25% distilled water can be used to slightly acidify the ear canal can be used for prevention of infections as well as mild infection caused by bacteria or fungus.

 Swimmer's ear may develop in children after swimming in natural water sources or taking part in other water activities.
 The child may complain of intense pain on movement of the ear, itching, or a sense of fullness.
 Discharge from the ear may occur.
 Treatment involves antibiotics, pain control medications, and sometimes antihistamines to reduce itching.
 Ear symptoms in children can also arise from middle ear infections (otitis media) or foreign bodies in the ear.
 Your doctor can determine whether your child's ear pain is due to swimmer's ear or another condition.